kubernetes/test-infra/coverage/docs/design.md

 ## Pre-submit workflow
 Runs code coverage tool to report coverage change in a new PR or updated PR

-1. Developer submit new commit to an open PR on github
-2. Matching pre-submit job is started
-3. Generate coverage profile in artifacts directory
+1. Generate coverage profile in artifacts directory
-4. Calculate coverage changes.
+2. Calculate coverage changes.
 Compare the coverage file generated in this cycle against the most recent successful post-submit build.
 Coverage file for post-submit commits were generated in post-submit workflow and stored in gcs bucket
-5. Use PR data from github, git-attributes, as well as coverage change data calculated above, to produce a list of files that we care about in the line-by-line coverage report. produce line by line coverage html and add link to covbot report.
+3. Use PR data from github, git-attributes, as well as coverage change data calculated above, to produce a list of files that we care about in the line-by-line coverage report. produce line by line coverage html and add link to covbot report.
 Note that covbot is the robot github account used to report code coverage change results.
 See Covbot section for more details.
-6. If any file in this commit has a coverage change, let covbot post presubmit coverage on github, under that conversation of the PR.
+4. If any file in this commit has a coverage change, let covbot post presubmit coverage on github, under that conversation of the PR.
   - The covbot comment should have the following information on each file with a coverage change
     - file name
     - old coverage (coverage before any change in the PR)